Even though many coin collectors can’t afford to purchase rare coins, numismatists of every budget still like to know which are the rarest coins.

 There simply aren’t enough 1916-D Mercury dimes to go to all the coin collectors who want them!

-Buying a 1916-D Mercury dime means paying at least $1,000 (more or less) for an example that’s well worn but not damaged.
+Buying a 1916-DÂ Mercury dime means paying at least $1,000 (more or less) for an example that’s well worn but not damaged.
+Do yourself a huge favor and buy a slabbed example, since so many coins that appear to be 1916-D Mercury dimes end up being counterfeits or altered hacks.

 1901-S Barber Quarter